Bboychev14/small_python_projects/README.md

-# Softuni_homework
-Here you can see some of my homework from Softuni.
+In this Repo you can see some of the homework I've done in my time at Soft-uni and Code Academy.